craigfisk/priceandposition/content/posts/firebaseemulators.md

 Notes:

-In case of a "port already in use" error:
+In case of a **"port already in use"** error:
 ```javascript
     lsof -i:<port> // like 8080
     // returns PID; if multiple PIDs, pick the first
     sudo kill PID
 ```
-To see project information:
+To see **project** information:
 ```javascript
     gcloud config list
 ```
-To run on local network, like to check out your app on a phone over wifi:
+To run on local network, like to check out your **app over wifi on a phone**:
 ```javascript
     // Use to get your network IP: 192.168.x.y
     http://192.168.x.y:8081/
 ```
-To have correct permissions on your backup "bucket," may need to add your account as "new principal" with role of "Storage Admin."
-ERROR: PERMISSION_DENIED: Service account does not have access to Google Cloud Storage file.
+To have correct **permissions** on your "bucket" for your backup, you may need to add your account as **"new principal"** with role of **"Storage Admin."** ERROR: PERMISSION_DENIED: Service account does not have access to Google Cloud Storage file.
 See https://cloud.google.com/datastore/docs/export-import-entities#permissions for a list of permissions needed.
 Error details: account does not have storage.buckets.get access to the Google Cloud Storage bucket.

-When creating a bucket, no security settings are defined, so come back to this and define some security settings.
+When creating a bucket, **by default no security** settings are defined, so come back to this and define some security settings.

-For more information, see Jorge Vergara (JS Mobile Dev), ["How to set up Firebase Emulator for local development."](https://jsmobiledev.com/article/firebase-emulator/)
+For more information, see **Jorge Vergara** (JS Mobile Dev), ["How to set up Firebase Emulator for local development."](https://jsmobiledev.com/article/firebase-emulator/)